aksommerville/kabobblin/README.md

 - - - [ ] Hazards: Goblins, pits, fires, timed things like flamethrowers or hammers
 - - - [ ] Victory and failure conditions
 - - - [ ] Moveable blocks, for influencing goblins' movement.
 - - [ ] By EOD: Game should be basically playable.
+No audio or menus, and temporary layouts.
 - Saturday
 - - [ ] Maps.
 10..20 would be good.
 - - [ ] Real graphics.
+- - [ ] Sound effects.
 - - [ ] Music.
 - - - [ ] Play
 - - - [ ] Hello